-Appearances by the Lenders in this adversary proceeding were deferred while threshold issues, addressed in this decision, were addressed.
+2 Appearances by the Lenders in this adversary proceeding were deferred while threshold issues, addressed in this decision, were addressed.

-Other things can include the continuation of an earlier initial financing statement, the assignment of a security interest, or the deletion of identified collateral.
+3 Other things can include the continuation of an earlier initial financing statement, the assignment of a security interest, or the deletion of identified collateral.
 But one of the boxes that can be checked on a brought to an end.
-Here, in connection with the payoff of a GM "synthetic lease" (the "Synthetic Lease"), which was one-tenth of the size of the Term Loan and wholly unrelated to it, the batch of several UCC-3s to be filed to terminate liens on Synthetic Lease collateral (and which thereafter were filed) mistakenly included one UCC-3 (the "Unrelated UCC-3") which would terminate a UCC-1-referenced only by its 8-digit filing number-that did not have any connection to the Synthetic Lease.
-The UCC-1 was instead the principal UCC-1 securing the Term Loan (the "Main Term Loan UCC-1").
+Here, in connection with the payoff of a GM "synthetic lease" (the it,4 the batch of several UCC-3s to be filed to terminate liens on Synthetic Lease collateral (and which thereafter were filed) mistakenly included one UCC-3 (the "Unrelated UCC-3") which would terminate a UCC-1-referenced only by its 8-digit filing number-that did not have any connection to the Synthetic Lease.5 The UCC-1 was instead the principal UCC-1 securing the